technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

 8. In the prompt field, enter the following prompt and select the **Submit** icon:

-    +++As the VP for Sales for an OEM in the plastics manufacturing industry, please research the market for plastic components in the automotive industry.
-Provide information on target audience, market size, competition, trends, regulations, and distribution channels.+++
+    ++As the VP for Sales for an OEM in the plastics manufacturing industry, please research the market for plastic components in the automotive industry.
+Provide information on target audience, market size, competition, trends, regulations, and distribution channels.++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image9.png)